-An analogy helps to understand this.
-If we think of the male endocrine (or hormone) system as a thermostat that regulates testosterone, we can think of exogenous testosterone as a space heater.
-If you place a space heater in a room and heat it up, the thermostat in the room will shut off as it perceives the room as already being warm, and thus, does not need to heat the room.
-In our case, exogenous testosterone is the space heater and the thermostat is the male endocrine system.
+Here is an analogy helps to understand this: If we think of the male hormone (or endocrine) system as a thermostat that regulates testosterone, we can think of exogenous testosterone as a space heater.
+If you place a space heater in a room and heat it up, the thermostat in the room will shut off as it sees the room as already being warm and does not need to heat the room.
+In our case, exogenous testosterone is the space heater and the thermostat is the male hormone system.
 Giving a man exogenous testosterone shuts down the male endocrine axis and stops sperm production (usually not permanently).

-The one nutraceutical, which we routinely recommend, is Coenzyme Q10 or CoQ10.
-We suggest that patients take 200 mg of this twice daily as four out of five studies have now shown a significant benefit of this drug in helping the sperm quality of men.
+The one nutraceutical we recommend is Coenzyme Q10 or CoQ10.
+We suggest that patients take 200 mg of this twice daily as four out of five studies have shown that this drug can help sperm quality of men.
 CoQ10 works by acting as a cofactor in mitochondria, which are the power plants of all cells.

-Oncofertility is a recently coined term to describe fertility preservation in men and women newly diagnosed with cancer.
-We will happily make any scheduling changes necessary to see newly diagnosed men with cancer who wish to bank sperm prior to undergoing chemotherapy or radiation treatments which could impact their reproductive health.
+Oncofertility is a term used to describe fertility preservation in men and women diagnosed with cancer.
+We will make any scheduling changes necessary to see newly diagnosed men with cancer who wish to bank sperm before having chemotherapy or radiation treatments, which could impact their reproductive health.